SandorTeleki/inspiredvanillawebprojects/hangman/README.md

 ## Changes:
 - Refactor CSS to BEM style
 - Minor HTML/CSS tweaks (header navigation to return to main page, tweaked some colors, etc.)
+- Using https://random-word-api.herokuapp.com/home we grab random words each time a new game starts (replacing default word set)

 ## Possible future improvements:
 - Press enter on popup to play again
 - Have all the words/letters be in uppercase for better visibility
-- Find an API that provides random words